dotnet/sourcelink/docs/Readme.md

 To generate Source Link having just the source control package is not sufficient, since various source control providers (hosts) differ in the way how they expose the content of the hosted repositories.
 A package specific to the provider is needed.
-The following Source Link packages are currently available:
+The following Source Link pre-release packages are currently available:

 - Microsoft.SourceLink.GitHub (depends on Microsoft.Build.Tasks.Git package)
 - Microsoft.SourceLink.Vsts.Git (depends on Microsoft.Build.Tasks.Git package)
 - Microsoft.SourceLink.Vsts.Tfvc (depends on Microsoft.Build.Tasks.Tfvc package)

+The system is extensible and custom packages that handle other source control providers can be developed and used.
+See [Custom SourceLink packages](#CustomSourceLinkPackages) for details.

 Each SourceLink package depends on the corresponding source control package.
 Referencing a SourceLink package makes the dependent source control package also referenced, thus providing the other source control features to the project.

 Note that it is possible and supported to reference multiple SourceLink packages in a single project provided they depend on the same source control package.
 This is necessary when the project sources are stored in mutliple submodules hosted by different providers (e.g. VSTS repository containing a GitHub submodule).